arv020/DSC232R_WESAD_Project/README.md

 **Final Model and Summary**

 The final model selected was an XGBoost classifier (Model 6) trained on the combined Sensor, Survey, and Questionnaire (PANAS) data for multiclass affective state classification (labels 1-4).
 Model 6 achieved the strongest test accuracy among all evaluated models (e.g., 0.82), demonstrating robust and balanced performance across all classes.

+**As shown in Figure 2, XGBoost (Model 6) outperformed all Random Forest models in terms of test accuracy.** This improvement may be attributed to XGBoost's ability to capture complex feature interactions and its built-in regularization, which proved advantageous with the diverse and high-dimensional WESAD dataset.

 Feature importance analysis revealed that both physiological variables (like recent illness, height, and weight) and behaviorial factors (such as daily sports participation and coffee consumption) play a key role in predicting affective states.
 These findings highlight the value of integrating sensor data with self-report measures and questionnaires for effective multiclass emotional state detection.
 Overall, XGBoost provided improved accuracy and interpretability for this task, which is the reason we chose it as the final model.

 ## <u>**Discussion** </u>